-- Immunosuppressive medications.
-These medications keep your immune system from making antibodies.
+- Immunosuppressive medicines.
+These medicines keep your immune system from making antibodies.
 They can also make you at greater risk for infections.
-So, you may also be prescribed antibiotics.
+So you may also be prescribed antibiotics.

 - Corticosteroids.
 Used to decrease inflammation and tissue damage which helps control bleeding in your lungs.

 - Plasmapheresis.
 This is a process in which blood plasma is removed, cleaned of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

 Even with proper treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
 This can require treatment such as dialysis or even a kidney transplant.

 When should I call my healthcare provider?If your symptoms get worse or you have new symptoms, let your healthcare provider know.

 Key points about Goodpasture syndrome